PianoBin/SatActBot/README.md

 # SatActBot

 ## About
 SAT to ACT score conversions bot.
 This converts between SAT and ACT scores for you.
-It is a [Reddit](https://www.reddit.com/) built with PRAW and Python 3.
+It is a [Reddit](https://www.reddit.com/) bot built with [PRAW](http://praw.readthedocs.io/en/latest/) and [Python 3](https://docs.python.org/3/).

+This bot uses the Concordance Tables provided by Collegeboard.

-## How to summon the bot:
+## How to summon:
 !SATACT or !ACTSAT followed by the score you would like to convert.
+It doesn't matter which command you use.
+The bot will recognize which score type (ACT or SAT) you posted itself.

 Example:
 `!SATACT 1410`
+`!ACTSAT 34`
+`!ACTSAT 1550`

 ## Current subreddits active in:

 ## Bot activity
-This bot is currently active between 6 AM and Midnight, daily.
+This bot is active between 6 AM and Midnight, daily.
 It checks for new comments every minute.